nadia-said/HW06/README.md

 #test
 # HW06
-some changes are mad as a mistake
+some changes are made as a mistake